How Alexa carved out a place in my Siri-only life

 First, Amazon made Alexa more capable of answering questions on its own and introduced Skills so third-party developers could further increase its functionality.
 Beyond Alexa’s integrated knowledge and conversational abilities, there are now over 25,000 optional Alexa Skills, and almost all of them are free.
 During a period when complaints about Siri server hiccups and voice recognition issues continued to pile up, Alexa gained in breadth, depth, and responsiveness.

 Amazon also created Alexa Prize competitions, encouraging universities to develop next-generation conversational tools for the service.
 Not coincidentally, it became fun to talk with Alexa, something that hasn’t been true about Siri since its early, somewhat creepy days of offering suggestions about where to hide bodies.
-To its credit, Apple updates to Siri have made its voices sound markedly more natural across multiple languages, but Siri continues to suffer from a robotic “personality” and surprising functional limitations.
+To Apple’s credit, its updates to Siri have made the assistant’s voices sound markedly more natural across multiple languages, but Siri continues to suffer from a robotic “personality” and surprising functional limitations.

 Key #2 to Alexa’s success: Many forms + prices

-Second, Amazon developed a range of products to house Alexa, ranging from the basic $50 Echo Dot to a $230 touchscreen-equipped Echo Show, while lowering the price of the “middle of road” Echo to $100.
+Second, Amazon developed a range of products to house Alexa, from the basic $50 Echo Dot to a $230 touchscreen-equipped Echo Show, while lowering the price of the “middle of the road” Echo to $100.
 This has turned out to be a critical differentiator between Amazon’s and Apple’s approaches.
-The least expensive device with full Siri capabilities is the all-but-unadvertised $199 iPod touch; the $150 Apple TV with seriously limited-Siri is Apple’s only cheaper point of entry.
+The least expensive device with full Siri capabilities is the all-but-unadvertised $199 iPod touch; the $150 Apple TV with seriously limited Siri is Apple’s only cheaper point of entry.

 Over the holidays, Echo Dot sold for as little as $30 new, and only very recently has it seen competition in Google’s similarly priced Home Mini.
 It’s no surprise Amazon announced that the Dot was the season’s “best-selling product from any manufacturer in any category across all of Amazon, with millions sold.”